bendboaz/DB_HW2_Tests/readme.md

 ### Structure
 - The 'corona' package contains the tests provided by the staff.
-- The 'extra' package contains tests added by students.
+- The 'extra' package contains tests added by Joseph Hakim and Tzuriel Mazuz.
+- The 'einat' package conatins tests added by einat (don't know your last name,if you're reading this you're welcome to comment :P).

 ### Usage
 To just run the tests: